HK pips New York as world's biggest IPO capital, 2016 outlook strong

-HONG KONG (Reuters) - Hong Kong replaced New York this year as the world’s biggest IPO market by the amount of funds raised, buoyed by Chinese banks and other financial firms, with the deal pipeline pointing to a stronger year ahead.
+HONG KONG, Dec 23 (Reuters) - Hong Kong replaced New York this year as the world’s biggest IPO market by the amount of funds raised, buoyed by Chinese banks and other financial firms, with the deal pipeline pointing to a stronger year ahead.

 Companies raised $25 billion via initial public offerings (IPOs) in Hong Kong so far this year, higher than the $19.4 billion raised in New York, preliminary data from Thomson Reuters data shows.